Shepard Fairey: Activism and humanitarianism

 In 2011, Fairey was named honorary chair of the Young Literati, a philanthropic group of the Library Foundation of Los Angeles.
 Fairey has created artwork and curated several Young Literati Annual Toast events benefitting the Library Foundation.
 Fairey's wife Amanda has held the position of chair of the Library Foundation since 2013.

 In December 2011, Fairey contributed to the Robert Rauschenberg Foundation's inaugural "Artist as Activist" print project to benefit the Coalition for the Homeless.
 Fairey created an original print called "The Future is Unwritten" to commemorate Rauschenburg's dedication to important social issues and the mission of the Coalition for the Homeless.
-The print was sold on Artnet to raise over $150,000 to support the Coalition's life-saving programs.
+The print was sold on Artnet to raise more than $150,000 to support the Coalition's life-saving programs.

 In July 2013, Fairey did a public arts project for the nonprofit L.A.
 Fund for Education.
 Fairey's design titled "Create Your Future" was one of three installments in the #ArtsMatter campaign, which was a collaborative effort with P.S.
 ARTS and featured the art displayed on billboards and buses across the city of Los Angeles to send the message that arts matter in schools.
 Again in 2015, Fairey contributed to P.S.
 Arts, and collaborated with Marc Phillips Decorative Rugs to create a one-of-kind rug for a benefit auction for P.S.
 Arts.

-In March 2014, Fairey created a portrait of Ai Weiwei with "Friends of Ai Weiwei", a group of Ai supporters who were trying to promote awareness of the artists’ legal status in China where authorities had confiscated his passport.
+In March 2014, Fairey created a portrait of Ai Weiwei with "Friends of Ai Weiwei", a group of Ai Weiwei's supporters who were trying to promote awareness of the artist's legal status in China, where authorities had confiscated his passport.
 Proceeds from the posters went toward Friends of Ai Weiwei's efforts to help the artist and to promote free speech.
 The following year Ai Weiwei was granted a visa, reversing a decision not to grant him the travel document.

-Shepard Fairey has also created works to support school safety, and posters with his art were seen at the March for Our Lives rally in Washington, D.C., on March 24, 2018.
+Fairey has also created works to support school safety, and posters with his art were seen at the March for Our Lives rally in Washington, D.C., on March 24, 2018.

 Street art is characterized by a nonpermissive art method of production, which reveals the rebellious nature and activism that challenges the viewer's perspective regarding the surrounding environment.
 Street art has features that distinguish it from other art forms such as graffiti and public art.
 The defiant nature of the art form itself reveals the defiant structure of Fairey's art and the political challenge it has on others.

+On October 3, 2026, Fairey will perform a DJ set at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.